Elasmodiver contains photos of sharks, skates, rays, and chimaera's

 addition to the batoid tree are the stingrays which showed up a mere 60 million

-years ago yet they fill the shallows of most tropical and temperate continental
+state of our modern oceans.
+They fill the shallows of most tropical and temperate continental

 The Rise of Fishes - John Long.